G-KUMAR/Golden-Eagle/index.md

-## As The Project is still in progress further details cannot be disclosed publicly.
+Note: As The Project is still in progress further details cannot be disclosed publicly.

 ### People